-One of the best chain stores for buying original film and music is Boomerang.
-There are around 20 shops in Bangkok including at Central World, Terminal 21, Siam Discovery, Fortune Town, and Central Plaza Rama 9.
+One of the best DVD stores in Bangkok for buying original film and music is Boomerang.
+There are around 20 Boomerang DVD stores in Bangkok including at Central World, Terminal 21, Siam Discovery, Fortune Town, and Central Plaza Rama 9.
 Boomerang stocks an extensive collection of movies on DVD & Blue Ray both local and imported as well as concerts and box sets of American and UK TV series.
 They also stock the latest CDs by International artists, computer games, and film-related magazines, toys, and clothes.
 The Central World store also stocks new and classic vinyl records.
 The largest store is the Central World outlet.
 Always check with the shop staff whether a DVD has an English soundtrack.
 Stores are open daily 10.00-22.00.

 CAP is a smaller chain than Boomerang and has a similar product range.
-They have central Bangkok stores at Central World, Gateway Ekkamai and Siam Paragon department store (Be Trend).
-The Central World store is the largest of the 3 and can be found on the same floor as Boomerang.
+They have DVD shops in Bangkok stores Central World, Gateway Ekkamai and Siam Paragon department store (Be Trend).
+The Central World DVD store is the largest of the 3 and can be found on the same floor as Boomerang.
 They also stock CD and Vinyl music.
-Prices are like Boomerang though they do have a continual rotating sale stock at a bargain 59-99 baht which includes a lot of good older titles.
+Prices are similar to Boomerang though they do have a continual rotating sale stock at a bargain 59-99 baht which includes a lot of good older titles.
 Always check for the English soundtrack.
 Opening hours are 10.00-22.00.

 Mangpong was Thailand’s biggest DVD retailer but is now down to a handful of shops and has diversified into selling gadgets.
 They also stock DVD, Blue Ray, CD’s and computer games at similar prices to Boomerang and CAP.
 Gadgets include the latest portable speakers, headphones, and music players.
 Centrally located stores are at Siam Paragon, Central World, MBK, Major Cineplex Sukhumvit, and Emporium.

 Opening hours are 10.00-22.00.